TimothyNjau/project-nexus-busy-bakers/README.md

 # PROJECT-NEXUS-BUSY-BAKERS

-This is a modern, full-featured e-commerce web application for a bakery, built as part of the ALX Pro-FrontEnd track.
-The app demonstrates advanced React, Redux, and TypeScript skills, and is designed for a professional, mobile-first user experience.
+This project is a modern, full-featured e-commerce website for a bakery, built as part of the ALX Pro-FrontEnd track.
+It demonstrates advanced React, Redux, and TypeScript skills, and is designed for a professional, mobile-first user experience.
+Customers can browse, filter, and order bakery products online.

 ## Project Overview